An interesting way to travel between the Red Centre and the WA Goldfields.

 The early visual highlights are the Petermann Ranges on the left hand side of the road and Bloods Range in the distance, on the right.

 By the time you’re ready for a stroll and a cuppa you’ll be able to pull over into the rubbish-filled parking area that’s close by Lasseter’s Cave.
 (We think that the locals could use some of the permit money they get to clean the area more frequently.)

 From the Cave to Warakurna Roadhouse it’s only a 140-kilometre drive, over a road surface that’s much better maintained.
 The Roadhouse has fuel, cabin

 accommodation and camping facilities, but very limited food supplies.

-A visit to the meteorological station at Giles is a must and if you time your visit for 8.30am you should be able to tour the facility and witness a weather balloon launching.
+A visit to the meteorological station at Giles is a must and if you time your visit for 8:30am you should be able to tour the facility and witness a weather balloon launching.
 (Don’t forget that Warakurna runs on Central Time – WA time plus 1.5 hours.)